Back to Blog

 Frequently Asked Questions

 ATMs and payment options?
-ATMs are available inside Madison Square Garden for your convenience.
-Most vendors within the arena accept major credit cards, debit cards, and mobile payment options.
-However, it's always wise to carry some cash for smaller purchases or if a specific vendor has a cash-only policy.
+ATMs are available within Madison Square Garden for cash withdrawals.
+Most concession stands and merchandise areas accept major credit cards, debit cards, and mobile payment options like Apple Pay.
+However, it’s always wise to have some cash on hand for smaller vendors or unexpected needs.

 Top Tips for The Red Clay Strays at Madison Square Garden